The Fairfield Foundation

 CAPE Update: Restoring Our Preservation Headquarters

 We all know the saying “The more things change, the more they stay the same.”
 Well, this feels particularly true of our recent work at the CAPE.
-Volunteers and local craftsmen continue to work diligently on the center’s restoration, but it’s hard to tell as you drive by.
-So we’re here to give you […]
+Volunteers and […]

 Filed Under: Education, Preservation Tagged With: Architectural Conservation, CAPE, Edge Hill Service Station, gloucester, Main St, Preservation, Restoration, Solar power, Volunteers